-With all of the anxieties that can arise around surgery day, the last thing you want to be worrying about is whether or not you will be comfortable when you return home.
+With all of the anxieties that can arise around the day of your breast augmentation, the last thing you want to be worrying about is whether or not you will be comfortable when you return home.
 Of course, as with any surgery, you are guaranteed to have some pain when leaving the operating room.

 However, there are things you can do (and some products you can purchase) that can guarantee a more comfortable recovery when you return home!

-Here are a few essentials I would recommend purchasing and/or having on hand prior to the day of breast surgery:
+Here are a few essentials I would recommend purchasing and/or having on hand prior to the day of your breast augmentation:

 After my first breast augmentation I had a really hard time raising my arms for the first 3-4 days so the front-zip was an absolute life saver!

 I didn’t have any problems lifting my arms the second time around, so the Coobie worked well.
 In fact, my plastic surgeon put me in a Coobie before I even woke up from anesthesia!
 But keep in mind that your surgeon may have a specific post-op bra that he/she will want you to wear.

 Use an Angled Pillow After Your Breast Augmentation

 This is one of the most necessary things I used during my breast augmentation recovery (as well as having pillows under both of my arms to keep them propped up).
 It’s already hard enough having to get out of bed during the first few days post-op, and with the sponge, you are already halfway there!